-Welcome to the City of Plainwell’s Public Art Page!
-Plainwell’s Public Art Procurement Program seeks to showcase public art on an annual basis for placement throughout the city, integrating art with economic development by enhancing Plainwell’s “sense of place” while meeting the following goals:
+Welcome to the Plainwell’s Public Art Page!
+Plainwell Arts Council helped integrate Plainwell’s Public Art Procurement Program which showcases public art on an annual basis, integrating art with economic development by enhancing Plainwell’s “sense of place” while meeting the following goals:

 - Commission public art for permanent placement in Plainwell and its environs.

 - Inventory current public art and add commission pieces to the list to develop an “art trail” for residents and visitors.

 - Leverage human capital and cultural resources to generate economic vitality through tourism and cultural attractions.

 - Expand public experience with public art.
 Increase awareness and participation in public art.

 - Integrate artworks and the ideas of artists into a variety of public settings with the objective of contributing to the city’s sense of identity.